 Specific discharge criteria can be used to direct where the patient will be looked after on leaving the PACU, and to communicate intra-operative care with orthogeriatric colleagues and ward staff.
 These should be developed on an institutional basis.
-Suggested criteria are summarised in online supplementary Appendix S1 accompanying this document.
+Suggested criteria are summarised in online Supporting Information, Appendix S1.